armbian/documentation/docs/contribute/board-maintainer.md

     - You must make sure [Armbian management](https://www.armbian.com/maintainer-registry/) has been informed of all of the above IDs for our documentation
     - You should know Armbian basics like how to get an Armbian image run on your hardware and do basic debugging, ideally via serial console
     - Knowledge in development, writing code and so on is optional but welcome

+## What you get

+- [**Datacenter access**](datacenter.md) — reach real boards in the Armbian hardware lab over VPN to debug problems, reproduce issues and validate images.
+- [**Member storage**](storage.md) — public SFTP space for sharing test images, packages and customized builds.
+It comes with Armbian GitHub organization membership.

 ## Expectations